CSAILVision/GazeCapture/pytorch/README.md

 ### Dataset preparation

 1. Download the GazeCapture dataset from http://gazecapture.csail.mit.edu/download.php
-2. Extract the files (including the sub-archives) to folder A. The resulting structure should be something like:
+2. Extract the files (including the sub-archives) to a folder A. The resulting structure should be something like this:
 ```
 GazeCapture
 \--00002